The Feline Pine litter box is a self cleaning model that uses an alternative, environmentally friendly litter and a unique design.

 The manufacturer claims that with this system, the litter box never needs to be changed again.
 In other words, you simply keep adding pellets to the top tray, and empty the sawdust from the lower box.
 I would not be so optimistic.

 You'll still need to clean the box periodically and change the litter out when you do.
 And, of course, you'll still have to regularly scoop out the solid waste.

-You have several option with what to do with the sawdust.
+You have several options with what to do with the sawdust.
 It can be used as mulch, composted, or thrown away.

 To the dismay of many gardeners, cats will often eliminate in garden topsoil.
 As discussed on the pages on cat repellent, putting mulch or other uncomfortable materials down will sometimes deter them.
-Some of the alternative cat litters seem to aggravate some cats because they are uncomfortable to sensitive paws.
+If your cat is deterred by mulch, this litter may not be the best option.